Does your child have a speech delay? How to find out if your child needs a speech evaluation.

 Despite all of our good intentions to accomplish the many, many items on our to-do list, by the time we spend hours searching for next year’s curriculum, refereeing squabbles between the kids over the last popsicle and carpooling to ALL.THE.THINGS, sometimes we’re just too tired to do one more thing.
 And things like this tend to get pushed to the bottom of the list, because, you know, it’s not the “crisis of the day” that needs to be dealt with RIGHT NOW.

-Here are three easy steps to take if you are concerned about your child’s speech:
+Here are three easy steps to take if you are concerned about your child’s speech delay:

 - Find a local SLP: Ask friends who they’ve used; google pediatric speech-language pathologist in your town, or look up area SLP’s certified by the American Speech Hearing Language Association here

-- Call and ask if they will do a quick screening.
+- Call and ask if they will do a quick (free) screening.
 Set up an appointment.

 - If an evaluation is needed, call your pediatrician’s office and ask for a speech evaluation referral.

 If you are also worried about your child’s language development (using and understanding words) check out this article.